UoaWDCC/aeyb-monitor/backend/README.md

 ## Installation

 1. Install dependencies using npm (`npm install`) or yarn (`yarn`).
-2. Copy the `config.example.json` file and rename it to `config.json`.
+2. Copy the `.env.tempalte` file and rename it to `.env`.
 Update any of the fields if required.
 An up to date version of this file can be found in the shared google drive.

 ## Scripts